Landing Pages for Lead Generation: 5 Ways to Drive Conversions for Non-profits

 1. The basics

 First of all, what is a landing page?
 A landing page is a web page.
-It has no links, internal or external and incorporates multimedia files like images, along with the text.
-It serves for a sole purpose to guide the visitor towards a predetermined desired outcome.
-If a website were a common, everyday store, a landing page would be a conversation with a sales representative helps the customer choose a product.
-But since we are talking about digital, online mediums of communication like the Internet and mobile devices, we do not have this eye to eye opportunity.
+It has no links, internal or external, and incorporates multimedia files like images, along with the text.
+It serves the sole purpose of guiding the visitor toward a predetermined desired outcome.
+If a website were a common, everyday store, a landing page would be a conversation with a sales representative to help the customer choose a product.
+But since we are talking about digital, online mediums of communication like the Internet and mobile devices, we do not have this eye-to-eye opportunity.
 Instead, we are using tactics like a landing page to catch the attention of our audience.
 It is important to mention that a landing page should not be mistaken for a sales page.
 A landing page can be used to work with a specific offer and serve traffic from a specific place.
-In other terms, we can use separate landing pages for traffic from social media, blog posts or webinars.
+In other terms, we can use separate landing pages for traffic from social media, blog posts, or webinars.
 The main takeaway here is to match the offer from the source of the link to the content on our landing page.

 2. Running a campaign